yakew7/Air-Pong/README.md

 Air Pong is a modern reimagining of the classic Pong game, controlled entirely using AI-based hand tracking Instead of keyboards or controllers, players use their hands in front of a webcam to move paddles in real time, creating a fun, interactive, and futuristic gaming experience.

 The game uses MediaPipe Hands with TensorFlow.js to detect and track hand movements accurately and smoothly.
+Note: It's better to run this on a live server since it looks better and more understandable

 ## Features